LukeEcomod/SOCFramework/README.md

 Once R, Python, Fortran and Git are installed take the step-by-step instructions how to build this initial framework into working order.
-The minor issue may be that you may need to spend some time in terminal command line of the operating systme.
+The minor issue may be that you may need to spend some time in terminal command line of the operating system.

 ## Download Yasso models, LukeWeather and SOCFramework
 Yasso07 is located in [YASSO07](https://github.com/YASSOmodel/YASSO07) GitHub repository.